HansonGrace/School-Enrollment-Calculator/Discord-Music-Bot-master/README.md

 Discord Music Bot written in Javascript

 Written during 2024 learning Discord API in Javascript.
 Independent project.
+Original built during covid 2020 following a Javascript tutorial, but worked on it in 2024 to understand API usage and functionality.